leruetkins/zbx-np/README.md

 =-=-=-=--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

-Just install https://strawberryperl.com/ and and delete or temporary rename C:\Program Files\Git\usr\bin\perl.exe file.
+Just install https://strawberryperl.com/ and delete or temporary rename C:\Program Files\Git\usr\bin\perl.exe file.
 Git's perl can't compile openssl libraries on rust.

 # How to use: